johnshearing/PrivateKeyVault/README.md

 # PrivateKeyVault - Make Instructions
 ## Airgapped raspberry pi computer for working with blockchains
 ## Has touch screen and camera installed
-## Featuring LUKS full disk encryption and using qr-codes to pass encrypted files and offline transactions across the airgap
+## Featuring LUKS full disk encryption
+## using qr-codes to pass encrypted files and offline transactions across the airgap

 <img src="/images/ReadmeImages/FiredUp.jpg">
 Does anything a regular computer does and more.